What Does a Cyber Security Person Do?

 Entry-Level Cyber Security Positions

-Entry-level positions vary depending on the organization that's hiring.
+Entry-level positions vary depending on the organization.
 However, basic entry-level positions tend to include computer network operators, systems administrators and desktop support.
 Most entry-level positions in the cyber security field are going to require some experience with IT in general, which is why a degree can be very helpful.

 The Benefits of a Formal Education in Cyber Security

 By pursuing a cyber security degree, you'll learn how to protect data, perform vulnerability analyses, perform penetration testing, monitor networks, defend networks and create security policy and procedures.
-These skills will allow you to find a job within the cyber security field and will give you a better opportunity to advance your career further in positions that require more responsibilities and therefore require a bachelor's degree at the very least.
+These skills will allow you understand the cyber security field and find your path within it.

 Are you interested in cyber security?
 If you want to earn a Bachelor of Science in Computer and Information Science with a Major in Cyber and Network Security, ECPI University offers this program at an accelerated rate.
 For more information about signing up today, connect with a friendly admissions counselor.